Azure/Avere/docs/legacy/hpc-cache-preview.md

 ### Choose a usage model

 When you create a storage target, you need to choose the *usage model* for that target.
 This model determines how your data is cached.

+## Additional information

+Details about the Azure HPC Cache will be available in late summer 2019.

+### Terms of service

+This product is in Private Preview.
+Terms of Service will be made available in Public Preview or General Availability phases.

+### Pricing

+This product is in Private Preview.
+Pricing information will be made available in Public Preview or General Availability phases.